 You are discouraged from holding a job, especially during the first semester, because of the academic workload.
-Recognizing that some students are capable of balancing the demands of school and work, the academy has a limited number of part-time positions for students in good standing who are qualified to work as tutors or computer lab staff.
+Recognizing that some students are capable of balancing the demands of school and work, the academy has a limited number of part-time positions for students in good standing who are qualified to work as tutors.
 Students are encouraged to limit their work hours to 10 hours per week.
-Information about jobs on campus and in Denton is available from the Student Employment Office in Chestnut Hall.
+Information about jobs on campus is available from the UNT Career Center.
 Keep in mind:

-- You may not work in any of the types of establishments which you are prohibited from entering under the section "Alcoholic Beverages and Illegal Drugs" and "Off Limits." - You may not work any shifts which would make you late for curfew - You may not work at any location that would require your overnight absence from campus and from the hall
+- You may not work in any of the types of establishments which you are prohibited from entering under the section "Alcoholic Beverages and Illegal Drugs" and "Off-Limits." - You may not work any shifts which would make you late for curfew - You may not work at any location that would require your overnight absence from campus and from the hall